qlik-oss/core-website/docs/docs/services/qix-engine/doc-synchronization.md

 ## Description

 For sharing documents between multiple instances the Qlik Associative Engine uses file polling to detect document changes.
+This feature support changes based on creation, editing, and deletion of generic objects, as well as reload of the data.
-If there are e.g. changes to the data blob or generic objects being created/removed in a document, this would trigger a notification to other engine instances sharing the same document.
+If there are e.g. changes to the data blob or objects in a document, this would trigger a notification to other engine instances sharing the same document.
 The file polling interval for checking for document changes is every 10 seconds.